-On February 12, 2008, Mandalay completed a merger with Twistbox Entertainment, Inc. (Twistbox) through an exchange of all outstanding capital stock of Twistbox for 10,180 shares of common stock of the Company and the Company's assumption of all the outstanding options of Twistbox's 2006 Stock Incentive Plan by the issuance of options to purchases 2,463 shares of common stock of the Company, including 2,145 vested and 318 unvested options.
-After the Merger, Twistbox became a wholly owned subsidiary of the Company.
+On February 12, 2008, the Company completed an acquisition of Twistbox Entertainment, Inc. ("Twistbox") through an exchange of all outstanding capital stock of Twistbox for 10,180 shares of common stock of the Company (the "Merger") and the Company's assumption of all the outstanding options of Twistbox's 2006 Stock Incentive Plan by the issuance of options to purchase 2,463 shares of common stock of the Company, including 2,145 vested and 318 unvested options.
+After the Merger, Twistbox became a whollyowned subsidiary of the Company.